Sudha Raj, Director of Graduate Programs in Nutrition

 A maximum of 30 percent of credits counted toward a master’s degree at Syracuse University may be transferred from another institution provided that the credits are an integral part of the degree program.

 Students who complete their dietetic internship outside of Syracuse University may transfer up to 9 credits with the approval of the graduate committee.
 Of the 9 credits, only 3 of supervised practice may be transferred.

-The M.A. degree requires the completion of a minimum of 36 credits.
+The M.S. degree requires the completion of a minimum of 30 credits, including a thesis.